 BurlingtonGreen respectfully acknowledges that our work with the community takes place within the bounds of the Treaty Lands and Territory of the Mississaugas of the Credit First Nation, as well as the traditional territory of the Huron-Wendat, and Haudenosaunee peoples.
 This land is covered by Treaty 14 – the Head of the Lake Treaty.
 We honour all the First Nation, Métis and Inuit people who have been living on the land since time immemorial and we recognize their leadership in sustaining Mother Earth.
 We have the responsibility to honour and respect the four directions, land, waters, plants, animals, and all the wonderful elements of creation that exist.

 BurlingtonGreen also acknowledges the Urban Indigenous Action Plan.
 This is a plan co-developed and co-designed by Provincial Indigenous organizations and the Ministry of Indigenous Relations and Reconciliation.
 The process was informed by the voices of urban Indigenous communities and service providers across the province.
-This is a great resource that shares information on how to engage Urban Indigenous People in your plans.
+This is a helpful resource that provides information about how to engage Urban Indigenous People in your plans.

-Last year was the first national day for Truth and Reconciliation which served as an opportunity to reflect on the “multigenerational and intergenerational trauma and marginalization in the form of poverty, insecure housing or homelessness and barriers to education, employment, health care, and cultural support” that Indigenous Peoples continue to face today.
+The National day for Truth and Reconciliation serves as an opportunity to reflect on the “multigenerational and intergenerational trauma and marginalization in the form of poverty, insecure housing or homelessness and barriers to education, employment, health care, and cultural support” that Indigenous Peoples continue to face today.
 (Reclaiming Power and Place: The Final Report of the National Inquiry into Missing and Murdered Indigenous Women and Girls, 2019)